patsytau/anki_german_a1_vocab/README.md

-# Goethe Institute A1 Word List (vocab, sentences, translation, with audio)
+# Goethe Institute A1 Wordlist

 ## About this Deck